 Afterwards put it in the oven.
 Sprinkle a little flour in the dish beforehand.
 Take care that the oven is properly heated, then it will be a pretty pastry.
 The dough for all shaped pastries is made in this manner. —Kochbunch der Sabina Welserine, 1553

-Whether it's the German no upper crust apple pie or the traditional apple tarts, these delicious Old World treats are certain to please the most discriminating palate.
+Whether it's the German no upper crust, crumb topped apple pie or the traditional apple tarts, these delicious Old World treats are certain to please the most discriminating palate.

 You'll love serving these tasty German-style desserts to your family and guests anytime.
-Select one of the homemade German apple pie recipes and make yourself a delicious dessert tonight.
+Select one of the easy German apple pie recipes and make yourself a delicious dessert tonight.